 It is a misconception to believe that all Mexicans are consciously mean to animals.
 Many times people care about their pets but do not have the knowledge or resources to solve common problems our pets encounter such as over-population, Parvo, Distemper, worms, mange, or flea/tick control.

-– A past Mayor of Rosarito shared with me that he didn’t even see the strays on the street (callejeros) anymore because his whole life they have always been there on the streets, and somewhere along the way he forgot they were living beings that experienced hunger, pain, and discomfort.
+– A past Mayor of Rosarito shared with me that he didn’t even see the strays on the street (callejeros) anymore because his whole life they have always been there, and somewhere along the way he forgot they were living beings that experienced hunger, pain, and discomfort.
 Naturally empathic to helpless animals, children are soon indoctrinated by their parents not to encourage, touch, or even look at stray animals.
 It is not because the parents are soulless or evil but most likely because they cannot afford the risk that the children could get bitten or catch a disease from the strays so avoidance was the only solution.
-The average salary of $12 dollars a day doesn’t leave much room for unexpected medical expenses for children or animals in the budget.
+The average salary of $12 dollars a day doesn’t leave much room in the budget for unexpected medical expenses for children or animals.

-It is common local knowledge that the solution to treat mange is to cover the animal in old dirty car oil and then take the dog to the ocean and scrub it down and repeat as necessary.
+It is common local knowledge that the solution to treat Sarna/Mange is to cover the animal in old dirty car oil and then take the dog to the ocean and scrub it down and repeat as necessary.
 Surprisingly, if it doesn’t kill an already compromised animal it can sometimes work because the oil suffocates the mites and the salt scrub from the ocean cleans off the dead and infected skin and aids in future healing.
-I do not know where the idea of using oil came from but it was probably an accident and the ocean was selected only as a means to keep the oily mess out of the owner’s yard!
+I do not know where the idea of using oil came from but it was probably an accident and the ocean selected as a means to keep the oily mess out of the owner’s yard!